-While inspired by MMCL~\cite{hager2023best}, our contrastive setting introduces a key difference: a novel approach to augmenting tabular data.
-Instead of corrupting attributes by replacing them with values observed elsewhere in the dataset, we leverage the common challenge of missing entries in tabular data as an augmentation strategy: given a sample’s full set of tabular attributes \(t^{full}\) with \(N_{full}\) entries, we randomly select a subset \(t^{sub} \subseteq t^{full}\), where the size of \(t^{sub}\) is \([1, N_{full}]\), to serve as the input at each step, effectively simulating random entry missingness.
-This approach serves as a regularization technique that encourages the tabular encoder to learn meaningful representations even when only partial attributes are available.

-\section{Combining Imaging and Tabular Features}
+\subsection{Combining Imaging and Tabular Features}

 After pretraining, the learned encoders are fine-tuned for downstream tasks.
-To generate multimodal embeddings, we employ a gated image-tabular fusion module.
-Since tabular attributes can vary in size and importance across samples, their embeddings can differ substantially in the amount of information they carry.
-To adapt to this variability, we include a gating module, which allows the model to dynamically adjust the extent to which tabular inputs contribute to the multimodal embeddings.
+To generate multimodal embeddings, we use a gated vision-tabular fusion module.
+Since tabular attributes can vary in size and importance across samples, the amount of information in their embeddings can differ substantially.
+To adapt to this variability, we include a gating module, which allows the model to dynamically adjust the contribution of the tabular inputs to the multimodal embeddings, providing the flexibility to suppress uninformative or noisy signals.
 Formally, we extract the image and tabular features \(v_i\) and \(v_t\) from the pretrained encoders \(E_i\) and \(E_t\).
 The embeddings are then projected into a shared latent space of dimension \(d\) via linear layers to obtain \(\tilde{v}_i\) and \(\tilde{v}_t\).
 The generated image embeddings \(\tilde{v}_i\) are processed by a multi-head self-attention block to capture the intra-image dependencies,

 Next, cross-attention is applied from the image tokens \(\hat{v}_i\) to the tabular tokens \(\tilde{v}_t\), where the image tokens serve as queries and the tabular tokens as keys and values.
 The [CLS] token from the tabular embedding \(\tilde{v}_t\) is passed through a gating module implemented as a multilayer perceptron (MLP) with a final sigmoid activation, producing a weight scalar \(w \in [0,1]\).
 The final multimodal embedding is then computed as,